whatnick/DIN_Wemos_ATM90E26_upy/README.md

  function.

 ### IoT Servers
 The sample code here is targeted to self-hosted (Graphite)[http://graphite.readthedocs.io/en/latest/install.html].
-Recommended methon of installing and running with all the dependencies in place is docker image.
+Recommended method for installing and running with all the dependencies in place is docker image.